 The Fingerhut Credit Account is the easiest store credit card to get because you can get approved with bad credit.
-Things you can buy with the Fingerhut Credit Account include clothing, shoes, electronics, garden supplies, tools, and more.
+Things you can buy with the Fingerhut Credit Card include clothing, shoes, electronics, garden supplies, tools, and more.
 And this card will build your credit - it reports to major credit bureaus monthly.

 The Montgomery Ward Credit Account is available to people with bad.
 This credit card doesn’t report to credit bureaus, so it won’t build your credit.
 But it does allow you to buy Montgomery Ward merchandise at special discounts.
 And there’s opportunity for a credit limit increase.